esterjara/ai-chatbot-workshop/exercises/02_conversation_memory/README.md

 ## Next Steps

-→ Go to **Exercise 3: Retrieval-Augmented Generation (RAG)**
+→ Go to **Exercise 3: Agents and Tools**

-In Exercise 3, you'll learn how to add external documents to extend knowledge beyond conversation history.
+In Exercise 3, you'll learn how to build multi-agent systems with:
+- Intent classification and routing
+- Tool calling and orchestration
+- Agents that make decisions

 The combination of:
 - Memory (from Exercise 2)
-- RAG documents (from Exercise 3)
-- Agents & Tools (from Exercise 4)
+- Agents & Tools (from Exercise 3)

 ...is what powers modern AI assistants!